Tynach/Dimentions/STYLE.md

 In general, single-line comments go *above* the thing you're explaining when it's a group or series of things that are all related, such as a group of variable declarations or the start of a block.

-Single-line comments should generally go *at the end* of any line that's already inside a group or series of related things.
-These should generally be much shorter, if possible.
+Single-line comments *at the end* of any lines that already have code, should be avoided at all costs.
+If you must have them, they should generally be much shorter.
 Otherwise you start doing this:

 ```PHP
 if (1) {